dipespandey/dipespandey.github.io/_myworks/2020-03-18-designing-a-serverless-data-management-platform.md

 To ensure we have a stable system, we need streaming and scheduling abilities in the product.
 I have approached these in the following ways.

 1. Streaming
-We need the capability to stream data from the Ad accounts (eg. Google, Facebook, Youtube, et. al.) upto the S3 buckets so that this data can be used for analysis in the later stage.
+We need the capability to stream data from the Ad accounts (eg. Google, Facebook, Youtube, et. al.) up to the S3 buckets so that this data can be used for analysis in the later stage.
 The obvious choice was Kinesis as it has in-built configuration options for source and sinks.
 But we chose the lighter and more configurable tool in DynamoDb which has got it's own streaming triggers using Lambda.
-Also, the cost analysis helped us favor DynamoDb up front.
+Also, the cost analysis helped us favor DynamoDb upfront.

 2. Scheduling
 Apart from streaming, we also need the capability to schedule the stream.
-For this, there are a lots of great options available including the likes of AirFlow, Celery, et. al. We have, however, chosen Cloudwatch Events (I think they now call it EventBridge) trigerring a lambda function, this being called by an API endpoint.
+For this, there are a lot of great options available including the likes of AirFlow, Celery, et. al. We have, however, chosen Cloudwatch Events (I think they now call it EventBridge) triggering a lambda function, this being called by an API endpoint.
 This would mean we could create custom schedules from the API.

 ```python